Dwipasca/simple-counter/README.md

 In the project directory, you can run:

-### `yarn / yarn install`
+### `yarn / yarn install` (one time)

-For the first time you clone this project and install all package project need to run after this you can run "yarn start"
+For the first time you clone this project.\ and then install all package project with this command.\
+after this you can run "yarn start"

 ### `yarn start`